akbinod/akbinod.Tuner/README.md

 Your (unchanged) invocation from '__main__' now shows <code>TunerUI</code>.
 It has a slider called 'radius' which ranges from 0 to 42.
 Each time you move the slider, <code>TunerUI</code> calls <code>find_circles()</code> with a new value for 'radius'.

-And *that* folks, is pretty much it. <code>TunerUI</code> provides:
+<code>TunerUI</code> provides:
 <ul>
-<li>grid searching through args,</li>
+<li>grid searching through args (systematically exhaust the search space),</li>
-<li>tagging of args,</li>
+<li>tagging of args (note when theta is cold/warm/on-the-money),</li>
-<li>json serialization of invocation trees (args, results, tags, and exceptions).</li>
+<li>json serialization of invocation trees (analyze your findings, narrow your search space)</li>
 </ul>

-Try it out on your code next, and If the UX works for you, come back to figure how to set minimums, pick from lists, receive json, etc.
+And *that* folks, is pretty much it.
+Try this out on your code next, and should the UX work for you, come back to figure how to set minimums, pick from lists, receive json, etc.

 <H2>@TunedFunction() Decorator</H2>
 Implict Tuner instantiation.
 Although you do give up some flexibility, this is the quickest way of getting started with tuning your CV code.